 The proposed action was evaluated for impacts to Gulf sturgeon and their critical habitat.
-Gulf sturgeon mortality may occur from certain in-water activities including boat traffic associated with the placement of the pier's pilings and associated construction activity.
+Gulf sturgeon mortality may occur from certain in-water activities including boat traffic.
 Mortality due to boat collisions is rare, but can occur especially in shallow waters.
 However, Gulf sturgeon are mobile and will likely avoid any in-water project work area as a result of noise and activity.
-To avoid potential impacts to migrating Gulf sturgeon, the proposed construction activities may be scheduled to avoid the months of the years in which Gulf sturgeon are more likely to use estuarine areas and in-water construction guidelines from the Sea turtle and Smalltooth Sawfish Construction Conditions (NOAA, 2006 - See Appendix B) will be adhered to during in-water activity periods.
+To help further avoid potential impacts to Gulf sturgeon, in-water construction guidelines from the Sea turtle and Smalltooth Sawfish Construction Conditions (NOAA, 2006 - See Appendix B) will be adhered to.
 As a result of the limited expected potential for project activity interaction with Gulf sturgeon and incorporation of the guidelines for in-water work, impacts to Gulf sturgeon are not likely be detectable or measurable so would be insignificant.